seamusdemora/PiFormulae/UsefulShellTricks.md

 What does that *asterisk* (`*`) mean; what does it do?

 It's one of the more powerful [idioms](https://en.wikipedia.org/wiki/Programming_idiom) available in `bash`, and extremely useful when working with files.
 Consider the alternatives to instructing `bash` to loop through all the files with `syslog` in their filename.
 Read more about its possibilities, and study the examples in the [Advanced Bash-Scripting Guide](https://tldp.org/LDP/abs/html/globbingref.html).

+### Using the default editor `nano` effectively

+I was writing this section when I found [Patrick's tips for using `nano` in Raspberry Pi OS](https://raspberrytips.com/nano-commands-shortcuts/).
+Also see this [answer in U&L SE.](https://unix.stackexchange.com/a/634503/286615)